-If you know you’re ready to outsource your IT, get in touch with the team and we’ll get you set up in next to no time!
+If you know you’re ready to outsource your IT, get in touch with the team, and we’ll get you set up in next to no time!

 Using a managed IT support service means outsourcing your IT to a third-party service provider, who is responsible for managing your entire IT infrastructure, including repairs, security, and monitoring.
 It’s a great solution if you don’t have a huge IT budget, and it provides a much more comprehensive service than a small in-house team.

-There are a number of key benefits to using a managed service provider (MSP) from cost savings, enhanced security and increased business strategy.
-If you’d like to know more, here are some other benefits which you may not have thought of, that could help your team or organisation:
+There are a number of key benefits to using a managed service provider (MSP), from cost savings, enhanced security and increased business strategy.
+If you’d like to know more, here are some other benefits which you may not have thought of that could help your team or organisation:

-With a managed IT service provider, you can rest assured that the whole department will be fully trained and qualified, and can deal with an array of issues.
-From cybersecurity to IT audits, and hosted IP solutions to remote support, a managed provider will be able to tailor your service, and use their extensive knowledge and experience to best understand and support your organisation.
+With a managed IT service provider, you can rest assured that the whole department will be fully trained and qualified and can deal with an array of issues.
+From cybersecurity to IT audits and hosted IP solutions to remote support, a managed provider will be able to tailor your service and use their extensive knowledge and experience to best understand and support your organisation.

 Managed IT services can provide a more cost-effective option for your IT needs.
-Rather than employing an in house IT team, or getting temporary staff (which can be expensive and inefficient), you’re able to call an outsourced team whenever a problem arises, or you need support.
+Rather than employing an in-house IT team or getting temporary staff (which can be expensive and inefficient), you’re able to call an outsourced team whenever a problem arises or you need support.

 With a managed IT service, you’re also likely to benefit from reduced prices for your hardware.
 Due to economies of scale, and existing relationships with manufacturers and suppliers, MSPs can typically get better deals on equipment – and that means so will you!

 Plus, you won’t need to worry about any surprise costs!
 With set fees every month, your budget management will be far simpler.
-You’ll know exactly what service you’ll receive, and how much you’ll pay for it, regardless of sickness, holidays and other payroll issues that arise with a salaried employee.
+You’ll know exactly what service you’ll receive and how much you’ll pay for it, regardless of sickness, holidays and other payroll issues that arise with a salaried employee.

-With Service Level Agreements in place, you’re likely to receive greater customer service, and therefore smoother and more fluid IT management.
-Adhering to tight deadlines, and with a full department at their clients’ disposable, using an MSP means that issues will be responded to quickly and downtime is reduced.
+With Service Level Agreements in place, you’re likely to receive greater customer service and, therefore, smoother and more fluid IT management.
+Adhering to tight deadlines and with a full department at their clients’ disposable, using an MSP means that issues will be responded to quickly and downtime is reduced.

-Not only will you receive great service continuity, MSPs also assess, audit and monitor systems on an ongoing basis to prevent more serious issues arising.
+Not only will you receive great service continuity, but MSPs also assess, audit and monitor systems on an ongoing basis to prevent more serious issues from arising.
 With 24/7 management, every day of the year, you can be certain that your system is receiving the most attention and supervision possible.

 If your workforce is spread out across the country, or you have employees working remotely, using a managed IT service is a great solution.
 They’ll have access to the same service and software as employees working from your main office location.
 Centralised data with a particular provider also allows for more flexibility for employees to access company information securely from a remote location.